chirpradio/chirpradio-manager/README.rst

 The CHIRP Music Manager
 =======================

 A web-application that provides a simple graphical way to import and edit music in the CHIRP Radio library.
+This is a work in progress and will be heavily refactored in the near future.
+Use accordingly!

 .. contents::
    :local: